 McCrory became executive director of the center in 1963, and remained at this post for a remarkable tenure, retiring in 1998.
 By the end of that decade, the festival featured two student orchestras and a festival orchestra composed of faculty and advanced students.
 This basic structure continues to the present day.

 The present Festival carries elements of both McCrady’s musical utopia and McCrory’s focus on student development.
 From 2010-2016 the festival was under the direction of Katherine Lehman with the support of an artistic advisory committee made up of SSMF faculty.
 Evelyn Loehrlein served many roles with the festival, including Director in 2016 and 2017.
-Currently, leadership is provided by 2018 Artistic Director John Kilkenny and Managing Director Hilary Dow Ward, as well as a dedicated and talented team of seasonal and year round staff, and world class artist faculty.
+Currently, leadership is provided by 2018 Artistic and Executive Director John Kilkenny and Managing Director Hilary Dow Ward, as well as a dedicated and talented team of seasonal and year round staff, and world class artist faculty.